Run surveys. Get insights. Unlock growth.

 Your CRM is your customer command center.
 That’s why connecting your voice of customer programs with your CRM data can be a game changer in terms of customer experience.

-Take the Survicate-HubSpot integration, for example, and enjoy the convenience of your survey respondents automatically identified without asking for their contact details.
+Take the Survicate-HubSpot integration, for example, and enjoy the convenience of automatically identifying survey respondents without needing to ask for their contact details.
 All survey data is synchronized with HubSpot with just one click, and survey responses can automatically trigger HubSpot workflows.
 This and more, seamlessly integrated.

 2. Use Insights Hub to turn open-text feedback into actionable insights